dmbarbour/awelon/doc/RichDistributedCapabilities.md

 ## Communication Models

-As another useful feature, I believe I'll provide a generic way to communicate between Awelon hosts, e.g. by using a secure hash of a public key as the identifier for a host, and using various session identifiers.
+As another useful, widespread conventional capability, I believe I'll provide a generic way to communicate between Awelon hosts, e.g. by using a secure hash of a public key as the identifier for a host, and using various session identifiers.

 ## Distributed Resources: a Bad Idea